4-Day Maui Itinerary

 - Wai’anapanapa State Park (Mile Marker 32): Visit this popular park which known for its black sand beach.
 Spend time walking up the cliffs to see more amazing views.

 - Kaihalulu Red Sand Beach (In Hana): Take a 15 minute walk to this unique red sand beach.

 Read our Guide to Road to Hana for more information on the best places to stop to see incredible waterfalls, beaches, and views.

 Day 4: Explore West Maui

 Spend the last day of your 4-Day Maui Itinerary exploring the west side of Maui.
 This side of the island has beautiful beaches, great snorkeling spots, and incredible viewpoints.
 The north part of the west side is accessible by a very windy road, so be prepared!
 Drive around the west side of Maui clockwise, starting in Lahaina.
-You can start your day walking around the town of Lahaina and getting breakfast.
-The town has many restaurants and shops and even features the oldest living Banyan Tree in Maui.
+You can start your day walking around the town of Lahaina where you can eat breakfast.
+The town has many restaurants and shops and here you can find the oldest living Banyan Tree in Maui.

 Kapalua Beach is a soft sand beach with calm waves, great snorkeling, and sea turtles.
 This is a perfect beach to relax after all the hiking and exploring in Maui.
 Don’t get too close to the sea turtles!

 Oahu is also known for its incredible beaches: 10 Best Beaches on Oahu.